 Costume Jewelry is a descendant of Art Deco Jewelry.
 It was the famous Coco Chanel who put Costume on the map when she exclaimed:

 "Nothing looks more like a fake jewel than a beautiful jewel.
-Why get mesmerised by a beautiful stone?
+Why get mesmerized by a beautiful stone?
 One might as well wear a cheque around one's neck." - Coco Chanel

 Madame Chanel was no shrinking violet.
 Her statements, like her fashion and Chanel Costume Jewelry, reflected her dynamic personality.

 Costume Jewelry Investors can also indulge their fantasies, as there are so many fascinating themes to choose from.
-Some collectors are faithful to a favourite designer, while others may stream-line their Jewelry around figural objects found in nature, such as, flowers, fruit, birds, beasts and even bugs.
+Some collectors are faithful to a favorite designer, while others may stream-line their Jewelry around figural objects found in nature, such as flowers, fruit, birds, beasts and even bugs.

 Knowing how to use a jewelers loupe will save you time and money.

 Forgeries are common at the upper end of the market.
-Trifari's jelly belly pins and Eisenberg Originals have been widely forged and often have a fake signatures.
+Trifari's jelly belly pins and Eisenberg Originals have been widely forged and often have fake signatures.

 If you're a budding collector, it will be prudent to buy pieces in the mid and lower price ranges, to avoid expensive mistakes.

 "Yesterday's elegant-formal-wear-turned-dated-eyesore" is today's "must-have" accessory.

 If you need any proof, of the desirability of Antique Costume Jewelry, just check out the Costume Jewelry adorning today's Hollywood celebrities and British Royalty.

 Personal ornamentation comprised of non-precious materials deserves thoughtful storage requirements in particular, unconventional and larger size pieces.

 Jewelry storage, is an important decision here.
 Where and how to store unconventional and large pieces?